The Witches' Pyramid

 Will you put in the time, energy, and effort required?

 To Keep Silent

-For example, declaring "I just cast a spell to heal [insert name]" can cause others who do not believe magick will help in the individual's case to send doubt and negative energy toward the person instead of helping the spell along.
+For example, it's thought that by declaring "I just cast a spell to heal [insert name]" can cause others who don't believe magick will help in the individual's case to send doubt and negative energy toward the person instead of helping the spell along.

 Allow time for the spell to work before discussing it with others.
-There is no harm in talking about past spells and teaching others how to use magick the way you have in the past.
+There's no harm in talking about past spells and teaching others how to use magick the way you have in the past.

 Aside from magick alone, keeping silent provides a stillness inside.
 It allows focused meditation, patience, and an understanding that magick and forces of nature take time to manifest.